pubkey/rxdb/orga/before-next-major.md

 - disable KeyCompression by default.
 - compress encrypted hex-strings before saving them
 - refactor `rx-change-event.js` so the typings have a more clear structure
+- RxDatabase().collection() currently accepts `RxSchema` and `RxJsonSchema` which is confusing.
+Only allow `RxJsonSchema`
+- Schemas can currently have `required: true` only specific fields.
+This is agains the json-schema-standard.
+Required fields should be set via `required: ['fieldOne', 'fieldTwo']`

 # Maybe